lubeskih/enigma-emulator/docs/EOFM.md

 ##### Enigma M3

-Enigma M3 was a 3-wheel electromechanical cipher machine, during WWII by the German Wehrmacht.
+Enigma M3 was a 3-wheel electro-mechanical cipher machine, used during WWII by the German Wehrmacht.

 The M3 machine uses three wheels (out of a selection of eight) and a reflector (a choice of two, "B" or "C").